-One of the country’s most prolific and fastest-growing lottery courier services could be about to build on its success even more.
+One of the country’s newest lottery courier services looks to hit the ground running.
 A recent Jackpot funding round has given many names that lottery players will recognize a stake in the company.

 The infusion of cash could set up Jackpot to introduce its online lottery ticket shopping app to new US states.
 Exactly where and how quickly that could happen is another matter of regulatory systems catching up to available technology.

 Jackpot lottery app funding round nets $35 million